 Capitalism; poverty; the welfare state; social justice; political theory; democracy; social history.

-Origins of US Capitalism; working class organisation and consciousness; geographic relocation and productive restructuring of US capitalism since 1970.
+Origins of US Capitalism; working class organisation and consciousness; geographic relocation and productive restructuring of US capitalism since 1970; slavery and the US civil war.

 International relations theory; international historical sociology; Marxism and critical theory; philosophy of the social sciences.